N3bby/Shimarin/md/setup-guide.md

 (These are the versions that were used during development, it may work perfectly fine on other versions)

 - Discord Bot token
-- Google Youtube API token
+- Google Youtube Data API v3 token

 ## Downloads
 Clone the repository or [download it as a .zip file](https://github.com/Razacx/Shimarin/archive/master.zip)